header source

 Lamp Status

-Let's look at it using CPI.
-It's a very useful tool, and the creator, Rise-san (@rice_Place, Rice_Place's Diary), continues to provide valuable information.
-IIDX Merit Award.
+Let's look at CPI.
+It's a very useful tool, and its creator, Rise-san (@rice_Place, rice_Place's Diary) continues to provide useful information.
+They deserve an IIDX contribution award.

 CPI